 Mistakes happen, but in a medical setting, mistakes can lead to death or severe injury.
 Common medication errors are communication issues, organization issues, misfiling, technical failures, inadequate information, or bad medical devices.
 Even though medical personnel is supposed to alert patients and their families to an error, some errors go unreported.
 This is unacceptable.
 When a patient enters a medical place, they expect the utmost care.
 Medication errors are not the utmost care.

-Our Philadelphia medical malpractice attorneys at the Weitz Firm are here to help you every step of the way.
+Our Philadelphia medical malpractice attorneys at The Weitz Firm, LLC are here to help you every step of the way.
 From investigations to conversations with insurance companies and hospital staff.
 Our job is to advocate for you to ensure you get the justice you deserve.
 We will work to get you